Completing your gift or inheritance tax return (IT38)

 Expressions of doubt

-Revenue will reject your EOD if we:
+Revenue may not accept your EOD as genuine if we:

 - have issued general guidelines on how the law applies in similar situations

 - deem that the matter is sufficiently free from doubt

 - consider that the accountable person is trying to avoid or evade CAT.

 If you disagree with Revenue's rejection of your EOD, you can lodge an appeal to the Tax Appeals Commission.

 Next: How to pay your Capital Acquisitions Tax (CAT) online